Utilizing synergistic resources of both institutions to support

 fields of stem cell biology, regenerative medicine and integrative

-an eye toward the commercialization of innovative new ideas,
+designed with an eye toward the commercialization of innovative new

-laboratory is a fully equipped BL-2 laboratory within the Center
+problems.
+This laboratory is a fully equipped BL-2 laboratory

-Shared Laboratory Resources in the Texas Heart Institute
+Shared Laboratory Resources at the Texas Heart Institute (THI)

-Shared Laboratory Resources in the Texas A&M College of
+Shared Laboratory Resources at the Texas A&M College of

 Veterinary Medicine & Biomedical Sciences (CVM) in College